what causes AttributeError?

 1variable_00 = None

-the test passes. variable_00 is now an attribute or property of attribute_error.py which is in the src folder and I can get to it with src.attribute_error.variable_00
+variable_00 is now an attribute or property of attribute_error.py in the src folder, I can use it with src.attribute_error.variable_00

 REFACTOR: make it better